Rower named Trojan Outreach Athlete of the Month for personal drive both in the water and the community.

 The top-ranked USC women's rowing team finished second by just a point and a half at the Pac-12 Championships

-One of the top rowers in the history of the USC program, Ligita Kaviere is in her sixth season (2014-15) as an assistant coach for the Women of Troy.
+One of the top rowers in the history of the USC program, Ligita Kaviere is in her eighth season (2016-17) as an assistant coach for the Women of Troy.

 In just her first year as a full-time assistant coach in 2010, Kaviere helped lead USC to one of its best seasons in school history.
 The Trojans sent all three boats to the NCAA championships for the fourth time and for the second year in a row.
 It was the first time that USC put two boats in NCAA grand finals for the first time.
 There, the varsity eight took sixth and the varsity four was fourth.
 She later helped guide the Women of Troy to a program-best fourth-place NCAA finish in 2013.